unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-4.md

 ## Verified Web Archive (VWA)

-Recently with the development of low cost L2 blockchains for Etherem and data availabilty, i.e. blobs, it is now possible to post larger amounts of data onchain at a lower cost.
-It is therefore feasible to post complete multipage websites, such as Vitalik.eth onchain, there is however, no existing `contenthash` format that is well suited for this application.
-We introduce the VWA standard which is a composable multipart standard, that allows for individual components of for example Vitalik's blog, to be stored onchain, individually, for example images, HTML pages, CSS files, and JavaScript files.
-These files can be saved on any supported blockchain as inscriptions, or for example as blobs on L1 Ethereum.
-In the case of blobs, only the hash of the data in the form of the transaction id, is saved permanently on the blockchain.
-In this case it will be necessary for the resolving gateway to have access to a index of all blobs data saved to L1 Ethereum.
-While the data is is not stored onchian, using blobs, allows for data hashes to be used to verify data, as well as publish data to the entire Ethereum community.
+Recently, with the development of low-cost L2 blockchains for Ethereum and data availability, i.e., blobs, it is now possible to post larger amounts of data on-chain at a lower cost.
+It is therefore feasible to post complete multipage websites, such as Vitalik.eth, on-chain.
+However, there is currently no existing `contenthash` format that is well suited for this application.

+We introduce the VWA standard, a composable multipart standard that allows for individual components of, for example, Vitalik's blog, to be stored onchain individually.
+This includes images, HTML pages, CSS files, and JavaScript files.
+These files can be saved on any supported blockchain as inscriptions or as blobs on L1 Ethereum.
+In the case of blobs, only the hash of the data, in the form of the transaction ID, is saved permanently on the blockchain.
+Therefore, it will be necessary for the resolving gateway to have access to an index of all blobs data saved to L1 Ethereum.
+While the data is not stored on-chain, using blobs allows for on-chain data hashes to be used to verify data, as well as publish data to the entire Ethereum community.

-Format: `uvarint(??) + byte(length(MIME)) + <MIME bytes as ascii> + <DATA as bytes>`
+Format: `uvarint(??) + byte(length(ensip11IDs)) + <ensip11IDs uint64>[] + <DATA as bytes>`

-The VWA format is the same as the data URL format, however a new metadata JSON standard is introduced, that allows for creating a web archive.

-If the mime type is `application/json`, then the json, the JSON data must be in the following format:
+The VWA format is designed to provide the gateway the information necessary to retrive all the metadata and data objects necessary to resolve the multipage website.
+An array of ensip11 based ids, which are based on both chainID and coinType, are provided, so that gateways that don't have access to any of the chains, can revert without loading additonal data.

+The MIME type of the bytes data is UTF-8 `application/json`.

 There MUST be one `vwa_v1` outermost object, which identifies the metadata as a VWA metadata file, with a version number.